-Man arrested after Molotov cocktail thrown at Austin Dems HQ
+Man arrested in Molotov cocktail attack on Austin Dems’ HQ

 “This person was not happy with the current political climate.
 He blamed this office and who they represent for a lot of the issues that he saw as problems with the country,” Deane said.
 “He was forthcoming and confessed to that.”

-Deane also said Faircloth left a note at the scene of the headquarters.
-He declined to give specifics on the contents of the letter, but said the suspect alluded to possible plans for future attacks which led investigators to act quickly to get him off the streets.
+Deane also said Faircloth left a note at the scene.
+He declined to give specifics on the contents of the letter, but he said the suspect alluded to possible plans for future attacks, which led investigators to act quickly to get him off the streets.

 It was unclear whether Faircloth had an attorney who could comment on his behalf.